How many probiotics (or CFU) does kefir really have?

 Interesting enough, there is one official study that may partially confirm those extraordinarily high findings.
 It comes out of the Department of Microbiology from the Federal University of Lavras.
 They sampled 270 milk kefir grains from all over the world.
 The highest CFU probiotic count was from the United States followed by Canada.
 The US count was 10.43 billion per CFU/g which amounts to about 150 billion per tablespoon or (2.4 trillion per cup).
 That number falls in line with the Glades Ridge Goat Dairy study.
 However, that was the highest bacteria count reported at the warmest temperature (35 degrees Celsius) and there were reports from grains that were much lower.
 They also fermented in an artificial MRS medium and not milk.
 Despite the limitations it does show the potential for a very high bacteria count.

 Another official study coming out of Scotland and Poland studied 6 milk kefir samples from Iraq.
 This time they used cows and sheep milk as the medium of fermentation.
 So, these results are more natural and more representative of what you would find with home fermenting.
-They found about 10^9 or about 1 billion CFU per gram for Lactococcus and Lactobacillus.
-That’s about 10 times less than the other two studies, but still about a 250 billion per cup.
+They found about 10^9 or about 1 billion CFU per gram for Lactococcus and Lactobacillus each.
+Other strains were insignificantly in count.
+Overall, that’s about 5 times less than the other two studies, but still about a 500 billion per cup.
 A very respectable number considering that high end expensive probiotic pills only give you about 50 billion.